 The Lukesh lab uses synthetic organic chemistry in an effort to generate novel redox-active molecules with interesting biological properties.
 With a broad interest in molecular design and its application to biology and medicine, we are actively pursuing the following areas of research:

-Medicinal Chemistry: Construction of novel selenium-containing scaffolds with useful redox properties and therapeutic applications.
+Medicinal Chemistry: The design and synthesis of novel organoselenium molecules with useful redox properties and therapeutic applications.

-Synthetic Methodology Development: New methods involving electrophilic selenium catalysis for accessing privileged heterocyclic scaffolds via key C–C bond forming reactions.
+Synthetic Methodology Development: New synthetic methods involving organoselenium reagents and catalysts for the construction of privileged heterocyclic scaffolds via key C–C bond forming reactions.

 Students participating in this research are exposed to a wide variety of topics and techniques at the ever-widening interface of chemistry and biology.

 We are grateful for financial support from the National Science Foundation under Grant No. 2143826.